qionghuang6/kd_ecg_urop/README.md

    ```
    python train_model.py WFDB_PTBXL new_model 42 0.05 2 splits/split_0.json 0
    ```
-   This trains a model using lead I with KD, using an alpha value of 0.05 and 2 KL layers.
+   This trains a model using lead I with KD, using an alpha value of 0.05 and applying KD on the last 2 ResBlock layers.

 ## Analyzing Results